ember-learn/guides-source/guides/release/controllers/index.md

 Controllers are singletons so we should avoid keeping state that does not derive from either the Model or Query Parameters since these would persist in between activations such as when a user leaves the Route and then re-enters it.

-Controllers can also contain actions that enable the Route's components to update the Model or Query Parameters through it using Computed Properties.
+Controllers can also contain actions, Query Parameters, Tracked Properties, and more.

 ### Basic Controller Example